fanatixan/berlin-clock-23q2/NOTES.md

 - ✅ implement UAT 8.1
   - ✅ unit tests for a row of lights
   - ✅ unit tests for the whole clock

+## Pomodoro 19

+Driver: Attila
+Navigator: Gearóid

+- 🚧 implement UAT 8.1 - end to end
+ - ✅ rename the src/cli.js and test/cli.spect.js to use cliConverter